Compute prediction intervals and other information by applying the adaptive conformal prediction (ACP) method.

 A list containing lower bounds for prediction intervals for each

-.
-Each element within the list will be a multivariate time series with the same dimensional characteristics asMEAN
+level.
+Each element within the list will be a multivariate time series with the same dimensional characteristics asMEAN.- UPPER

 A list containing upper bounds for prediction intervals for each

-.
-Each element within the list will be a multivariate time series with the same dimensional characteristics asMEAN
+level.
+Each element within the list will be a multivariate time series with the same dimensional characteristics asMEAN.- level

 The confidence values associated with the prediction intervals.